tardate/LittleArduinoProjects/Electronics101/AudioAmps/GuitarHeadphoneAmp/README.md

 * R1 at input is appropriate match for guitar input impedence

 How it performs:
-* the input volume control works fine, although it is pretty redundant as it is doing the same job as a guitar's onboard volume control
 * the lack of independent gain control is a bit limiting. i.e. the choice is quiet and clean, or load and overdriven.
-* on a bradboard, there's a bit of interference and noise in the mix.
+* on a breadboard, there's a bit of interference and noise in the mix.
 That would probably clean up quite a bit in a PCB build.

 ## Construction